 The civics test, an essential part of the naturalization process, requires migrants seeking citizenship to know about U.S. history and government.
 For example, the exam may ask you how many members are in the House of Representatives, what year the Constitution was written, or who our first president was.
 (435, 1787, George Washington).
 If you fail the test on your first try, USCIS will let you try again in 2-3 months.
 It will deny your application if you fail a second time.

-To avoid common mistakes and improve your chances of being approved, check out our detailed Naturalization Filing Guide or use our free screener to determine your eligibility by clicking the link below.
+To avoid common mistakes and improve your chances of being approved, check out our detailed Naturalization Filing Guide.

 To apply for Citizenship by Naturalization, you must file Form N-400 with USCIS and pay the accompanying filing fee.
 If USCIS approves your N-400 petition, it will schedule a naturalization interview for you.
 The entire naturalization process takes, on average, 15 months.